Crypto exchange OKEx will delist five privacy coins as of the 10th of October. This is because they “violate” the FATF’s “travel rule”

-This Travel Rule makes it compulsory for exchanges to obtain clients’ data and transfer it with other platforms to have information about the sender and recipient.
-The information needed to be collected includes the originator’s name, account number, and location information, among others.
+This Travel Rule makes it compulsory for exchanges to obtain and share clients’ data with other platforms.
+The required information includes the originator’s name, account number, and location information, among others.

 As a result, OKEx South Korea will stop providing support for the coins as of the 10th of October.
 Nevertheless, customers have until December 10 to withdraw any of the five delisted coins from the platform.

-An OKEx representative has revealed that the decision applies only for its Korea unit as these coins will remain listed on the global OKEx platform.
+According to an OKEx representative, this decision applies only to its Korea unit.
+Nevertheless, these coins will remain listed on the global OKEx platform.

 More crypto exchanges could follow

-Regulatory agencies around the world and crypto exchanges are imposing new regulations that users would have to follow if they want to continue operating in the market.
+Regulatory agencies around the world and crypto exchanges are imposing new regulations.
+Hence, their users would have to follow if they want to continue operating in the market.